 Google Maps’ new commute tab includes real-time visualization of your bus or train | Industry

-Google is giving Google a handful of updates today, as it looks to help commuters get to work with minimal aggravation.
+is giving Google a handful of updates today, as it looks to help commuters get to work with minimal aggravation.

-One of the issues time-pressured travelers face is not knowing where their bus or actually is while they are waiting, despite what the timetable may say.
+One of the issues time-pressured travelers face is not knowing where their bus or train actually is while they are waiting, despite what the timetable may say.
 Many cities already make public transport data available to developers, meaning you can access myriad third-party apps to see where your bus or train is in relation to its scheduled arrival.
 Moving forward, however, Google Maps itself will now show where your chosen mode of transport is in relation to you — this means you can see whether you need to speed things up a little as you make your way to the train or bus stop.

 Above: Google Maps: Where’s my bus?